lexnederbragt/MBV3070-H19/5_biopython.md

 Note: for now we are working in the interactive shell.

 You are first going to figure out what we can do with a Seq object.
-To find all the methods for a specifyc type or class, do help(classname).
+To find all the methods for a specify type or class, do help(classname).

 ```python
 from Bio.Seq import Seq